 Relief of Mates.
 (Page 328, 1950 Transcript)

-Management will do everything in its power to relieve men within twelve (12) hours when these men are working due to the absence of a mate a) Scheduling of Days Off.
-(Memorandum, 1953 Wage Conference)
+Management will do everything in its power to relieve men within twelve (12) hours when these men are working due to the absence of a mate.

 Section 3: Days Off and Schedule of Shifts